Message from Program Director

 Surgical Skills Lab

 The last Wednesday of every month is dedicated to Surgical Skills training.
 Under the leadership of Anthony Maffei, MD, FACS, residents are taken through a structured curriculum over the course of a year to master the skills required in the Fundamental of Laparoscopic Surgery program using lap trainers in an inanimate / dry lab.
-Once a year the residents are taken to a nearby facility for a live lab where minimally invasive procedures are performed by teams of residents on anesthetized pigs.
 Procedures performed include laparoscopic cholecystectomy, bowel resection and reanastamosis, nephrectomy and splenectomy.

 Rotations